 Clear skies are crucial.
 If it’s cloudy, the tour may be canceled or less spectacular, but refunds are available in such cases.

 In the end, the East Zion Dark Sky Stargazing Tour offers a fair balance of value, scenic beauty, and educational content.
-It’s perfect for those wanting to tick off a starry night experience without breaking the bank, and it’s especially worthwhile if the skies are clear.
+It’s great for those wanting to tick off a starry night experience without breaking the bank, and it’s especially worthwhile if the skies are clear.